top of page

 I will never forget leaving work early, sitting in the car with Nolan, and receiving the news that indeed, I did have invasive ductal carcinoma, also known as breast cancer.
 This came as a HUGE shock as I was 26 years old and have no family history of breast cancer.
 Fast forward a few weeks, we flew back home to Michigan to live with my parents, and I started receiving medical care at the University of Michigan.
 I had a pet scan in January, 2021 showing my cancer had metastasized (spread) to my lymph nodes and liver.
 Unfortunately, this means my cancer is stage IV, or metastatic.

 Since then it has been a roller coaster and I have been on numerous medications including Ibrance with Anastrozole and Faslodex, Xeloda, Taxol (again), and Trodelvy.
 I also had my ovaries removed in February 2022 because my cancer is estrogen receptor positive (feeds on estrogen), and since I'm so young, medications were not enough to get rid of all the estrogen in my body.
-Unfortunately, all of these treatments have failed, so as of the spring of 2023, I sought a second opinion at MD Anderson in Houston, Texas.
-I am enrolled in my 2nd clinical trial at MD Anderson and have been doing really well.
-I continue to live my life in 2-3 month increments based on scan results.
-We are hopeful this clinical trial will continue to be effective and shrink the cancer or at least prevent it from spreading to allow me to live a long, happy life.
+Unfortunately, all of these treatments failed, in the spring of 2023, I sought a second opinion at MD Anderson in Houston, Texas.
+I enrolled in my 2nd clinical trial at MD Anderson in November 2023 and have been doing really well.
+In January 2025, I learned that the clinical trial I was in was available in Grand Rapids, Michigan at a clinic called START Midwest.
+Since then, I have been receiving treatment in my home state again which has been life changing.
+I continue to live my life in 3 month increments based on scan results, however, we are very hopeful I can remain in this trial for years to come.
+Since being enrolled, the cancer in my body has shrunk by 35% and continues to slowly do so.

 C80603ED-1114-4123-BD22-D32F4F63F02E.JPG